mettamara/simple-voteserver/README.md

 ================
 The seperation of components, is a little bit extreme for the functionality required for the project, but trying to demonstrate good engineering principles such as composition, dependency injection for unit testing, project structure, etc.

 The choice of modules was simply due to familiarity and development speed.
-If this was a public service, I would likely use Coda Hale's dropwizard to generate the component wireframe for production quality assembly.
+If this was a production service, Coda Hale's dropwizard would be a better candidate to generate the component wireframe.

 For simplicity, add member and Vote both require that the input values are alphanumeric only.
 This could easily be extended to support escaped characters, such as spaces and stored the escaped values in the data layer.